richardcrabbe/mapping-aussie-vegetation/ACT-Maaping-Report.md

 Sxity-three covariates were obtained from an annual Sentinel-2 composite.
 Table 3 shows these covariates for the 2019 composite only.
-The same number of covariates were obtained for 2020, 2021, 2022 and 2023, but were not shown.
+The same number of covariates were obtained for 2020, 2021, 2022 and 2023, but have not been shown.

 *Table 3.
 Covariates for 2019 only.
 The cohorts of the covariates derived from the Sentinel-2 imagery are spectral features (SP), spectral indices (SI), and statistic (STA).
 The phenology covariates (PHE) were derived from Sentinel-1, topographical covariates (TOP) were from the ACT LiDAR data and the spatial coordinates of the reference data representing the longitude and latitude (LL) covariates were used to account for spatial autocorrelation.*